Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/UI-design-1.0/connecting_user.md

 **Expected**

-The user should be able to see the `Link channel` modal in the RHS with a toast message regarding the successful connection of their account on MM.
+The user account should get connected to the MS Teams account.